 Body composition is essential for understanding a patient’s makeup of muscle and fat and how this information drives health and disease risk.
-Deeper insight into body composition balance helps with guiding treatments and targeting specific areas for improvement to reverse or prevent functional impairment, sarcopenia and frailty.
-InBody devices are non-invasive and convenient, making it the ideal tool to implement into prevention and treatment programs.
-The InBody test provides comprehensive results that can be used to educate and engage patients about their health and risk for injury due to low muscle mass.
+Deeper insight into body composition balance helps with guiding treatments and targeting specific areas for improvement to reverse or prevent functional impairment, sarcopenia, and frailty.
+InBody devices are non-invasive and convenient, making them the ideal tool to assist with prevention and treatment programs.
+The InBody test provides comprehensive results that can be used to educate and engage patients about their health and help them understand the risk for injury due to low muscle mass.

-In less than 60 seconds, the InBody Test provides easy-to-understand, accurate and objective measurements to evaluate the patient’s current skeletal muscle mass and determine risk of sarcopenia or frailty.
+In less than 60 seconds, the InBody Test provides easy-to-understand, accurate, and objective measurements to evaluate the patient’s current skeletal muscle mass and help monitor the risk of sarcopenia or frailty.
 Physicians can use the InBody to: